kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Toe variation in bump is commonly known as _bump steer_, which creates a _roll steer_ effect during cornering.
-Controlling the dynamic alignment of the vehicle is possible by controlling toe variation characteristics.
+Controlling the dynamic alignment of the vehicle is possible by controlling the toe variation characteristics.
 Roll steer, and by association, the bump steer, is often considered in an understeer budget calculation per the cornering compliance concept.

 The toe variation in bump during parallel wheel travel is shown in the figure below.
 A positive toe angle indicates toe out and a negative toe angle